data-ethics-and-society/data-ethics-and-society-reading-group/Processes/Facilitator-Guide.md

 ### Be prepared

   - Have some questions ready.
-Both the general, and the specific.
+Both the general, and the specific (see [here]() for specific question prompts).
   - General questions might be:
       - What did you think about what you read?
           - What was your favourite idea/passage in the piece?